nicosmo/lensing_visualization/README.md

 * **Move Lens:** Move your mouse (or drag on touch devices) to position the galaxy cluster / cosmic void.
 * **Lock Position:** Click anywhere on the canvas to **LOCK** the lens position.
 Click again to unlock.
 * **UI Panel:** Use the top-left panel to toggle settings.
 (Click `-` to minimize).
+* **Save Snapshot:** Downloads the current view as a .png with a timestamp and attribution

+## Visual Modes
+The tool offers different background modes to help visualize the distortion field:
+* **Galaxies:** A procedurally generated deep field for realistic visualization.
+* **Grids (B&W / Color):** High-contrast grid lines that make the specific warping geometry (shear and convergence) immediately visible.
+* **Dotted Grid:** Useful for seeing density changes and magnification effects clearly.

 ### Using Custom Images
 You can upload your own images to test the lensing effect: